One-On-One Trauma-Informed Yoga Sessions For Healing

 Your one-on-one sessions are shaped around you — what your body is holding, what your nervous system needs, and what feels supportive in the moment.

-• Building body awareness and finding simple language for what you feel inside
+Building body awareness and language for what you’re noticing inside

-• Practices for emotional care that help reduce anxiety, overwhelm, low mood, and stress
+Practices for emotional care that support stress, anxiety, low mood, and overwhelm

-Every session is led with care, respect, and attunement.
+Every session is guided with care and attunement.

 Why One-on-One?

-Group classes can offer connection and shared healing — and private sessions create something different: a deeply personalized, attuned space where your body, your story, and your pace are centered.
+Group classes can offer connection and shared healing.
+Private sessions create something different: a deeply personalized space where your body, your story, and your pace are centered.

-One-on-one trauma-informed yoga can be especially supportive if you’re:
+One-on-one trauma-informed yoga may be especially supportive if you’re:

 A Space That Feels Different

-This is yoga that centers relationship, not performance.
+This is yoga rooted in relationship, not performance.

 Presence, not perfection.